All About Robotics Engineers

 - Microsoft Windows

 - Microsoft Project

 - Supervisory control and data acquisition SCADA software

 What education or degrees do I need to become a Robotics Engineer?

 How many years of work experience do I need?

 Below are examples of industries where Robotics Engineers work:

-Those interested in being a Robotics Engineer may also be interested in:
+Those thinking about becoming a Robotics Engineer might also be interested in the following careers: